narfdotpl/loopozorg/README.markdown

 discover you didn't put a semicolon at the end of that stupid line.

 loopozorg is ⌘S instead of ⌘S ⌘⇥ ↑ ↩ ⌘⇥.
-It lets you write short, reusable Python scripts that track your files and execute shell commands when these files are modified.
-Even if you don't know Python, you will be able to write your own loop scripts just by looking at examples.
+It lets you write short, reusable Python scripts (or ad hoc loops right in your shell) that track given files and execute shell commands when these files are modified.
+Even if you don't know Python, you will be able to write your own loops just by looking at examples.

 Example